BasHMonsteR/automaticWordPressDeployment/README.md

     Configure firewall to allow necessary incoming traffic and restrict unnecessary access.

-    Generate and configure SSH key pairs for secure remote access...
+    Generate and configure SSH key pairs for secure remote access... you can continue below with your local machine/server.

 Nginx, MySQL/MariaDB, and PHP Setup: